gstripling/Generative_AI/SPL- Explore and Evaluate Model Garden/instructions/en.md

 * Explore Vertex AI Model Garden to find the appropriate model for your use case.
 * Incorporate Model Garden in your machine learning workflow
 * Navigate the Gen AI Studio user interface
-* Create text prompts for the Generative AI lab use case
+* Create text, chat, and code generation prompts for the Generative AI lab use case
-* Write Python code to show the calculation of mortgage rate
-* Use the PaLM API and fine-tune models to meet your specific needs
+* Run Python code in a Jupyter Notebook that uses the PaLM API

 ## Setup and Requirements